Annika10/TwitterProject/readme.md

 # Experiments

 In each experiment I run through each tweet and calculate the polarity score also known as compound of each tweet.
-I consider experiment with all selected tweets as well as a selection of popular tweets.
+I consider experiments with all selected tweets as well as a selection of popular tweets.
 A tweet is considered as positive, neutral or negative by the following polarity scores.

-    positive sentiment: polarity score >= 0.5
+    positive sentiment: polarity score >= 0.05
-    neutral sentiment:  polarity score < 0.5 and polarity score > -0.5
+    neutral sentiment:  polarity score < 0.05 and polarity score > -0.05
-    negative sentiment: polarity score <= -0.5
+    negative sentiment: polarity score <= -0.05

 The experiments with its preprocessing and plotting is implemented in [main.py](main.py).